Apache Flink, State Management, Checkpointing, Savepoints, Fault Tolerance

 env.setStateBackend(rocksDBBackend);

 State backend selection depends on state size requirements, recovery time objectives, and available infrastructure.
-Small state fits in memory backends, while multi-gigabyte state requires RocksDB with incremental checkpointing enabled.
+Small state (< 100 MB) fits in HashMapStateBackend, while multi-gigabyte state requires EmbeddedRocksDBStateBackend with incremental checkpointing enabled.

 Checkpointing: The Fault Tolerance Mechanism